 • provides information on their application that indicates they work full time for cash payments, but they also receive government benefits

-• claims to have no or very limited expenditure for living expenses and works cash-in-hand jobs
+• claims to have no or very limited expenditure for living expenses and works cash-in-hand jobs.

 Actions and controls

-• Apply transaction monitoring rules to customer accounts and transactions that trigger further reviews of unusual activity
+• apply transaction monitoring rules to customer accounts and transactions that trigger further reviews of unusual activity

-• Undertake credit checks and review loan and financial history
+• undertake credit checks and review loan and financial history

-• Collect customer occupation and payslips at on-boarding, then undertake open source checks to understand their occupation’s typical financial profile
+• collect customer occupation and payslips at onboarding, then undertake open-source checks to understand their occupation’s typical financial profile

-• Request and assess additional information regarding business or asset structures, registration, financial status and links to overseas contacts
+• request and assess additional information regarding business or asset structures, registration, financial status and links to overseas contacts.

 Identity and loan fraud indicators